arosenfeld/immunedb/docs/pipeline.rst

 - ``experimenter``: The individual who sequenced the sample.
 If none is specified, the field will be left blank.

-The ``all`` block applies the specified keys to all files in the directory (even if they are not included in the metadata file).
-SLDB first looks in the block for each file for each key.
-If it is not found, only then does it check ``all``.

-A small example is:
+This information is specified in a ``metadata.json`` file which must be placed in the same directory as the FASTA files.
+The following is an example of such a metadata file:

 .. code-block:: json